HT86159/EUQ/README.md

 # Detecting Misbehaviors of Large Vision-Language Models by Evidential Uncertainty Quantification

-This repository contains the official implementation for the ICLR 2026 paper \texbf{[Detecting Misbehaviors of Large Vision-Language Models by Evidential Uncertainty Quantification](https://openreview.net/forum?id=xJT4fXJr1Q)}.
+This repository contains the official implementation for the ICLR 2026 paper {[Detecting Misbehaviors of Large Vision-Language Models by Evidential Uncertainty Quantification](https://openreview.net/forum?id=xJT4fXJr1Q)}.

 ## Hardware Dependencies